SCIENCE+ THE IMAGINATION

 ©2018 Peter Lloyd Jones

-The Gen(H)ome Project, 2006/7 at MAK Center, Schindler House, LA.
-Essay contributed to catalog, with Helene Furjan.
-Included in exhibition were artists and architects Greg Lynn/FORM, Karl Chu, Servo, Marcos Novak, ocean D, Weathers-Sean Lally, Phillippe Rahm, Christa Sommerer & Laurent Mignonneau, and Open Source Architecture.
+The Gen(H)ome Project, 2006/7 at The MAK Center, Schindler House, Los Angeles.
+Essay contributed to exhibition catalog, with Helene Furjan.
+Other invited participants included Greg Lynn/FORM, Karl Chu, Servo, Marcos Novak, Ocean D, Weathers-Sean Lally, Phillippe Rahm, Christa Sommerer & Laurent Mignonneau, and Open Source Architecture.

 Frozen Architecture Meets Dynamic Architecture, 2007.
 Klein Gallery, University City Science Museum, Philadelphia, PA, USA